For Parents and Families

 Q: Will my student be required to live in fraternity or sorority housing?

-A: This depends on the chapter; each chapter has their own live-in requirements.
-(These types of questions would be ideal to ask during the recruitment process.)
-Likely, your student will want to live in the fraternity or sorority housing to take advantage of the opportunities it presents.
-Encourage your student to talk to the men/women who currently live in the fraternity or sorority housing for more information about what its like to live there.
+A: Not all fraternities and sororities have a recognized facility, and live-in requirements depend on the organization.
+Be sure to encourage your student to ask these questions during a recruitment process.
+If the organization has a facility, your student will want to live in the fraternity or sorority housing to take advantage of the opportunities it presents.
+Encourage your student to talk to the members who currently live in the fraternity or sorority housing for more information about what it's like to live there.

 Q: Will my student be hazed?

 A: Hazing is prohibited at Indiana State University and by all inter/national fraternities and sororities.
-Those who believe they are being hazed, have witnesses hazing in any form, or have questions of what constitutes hazing should contact the Office of Fraternity & Sorority Life (812) 237-3852, the Office of Student Conduct & Integrity (812) 237-3800, or the Inter/National Headquarters of the specific group involved.
+Those who believe they are being hazed, have witnesses hazing in any form, or have questions of what constitutes hazing should contact the Office of Fraternity & Sorority Life (812) 237-3852, the Office of Student Conduct & Integrity (812) 237-3800, and/or the Inter/National Headquarters of the specific group involved.
+Anyone may also submit the Anonymous Hazing Report Form.

 For any additional questions or concerns, please contact: